SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserFunctionalRequirements.md

 		* Student desires to continue the previously paused playback, and directs the browser to resume audio playback from where it was last paused.
 1. F48.
 The secure browser may provide a means to list all available audio recordings.
 	* _Rationale_:
-		* Audio recordings list is necessary in order to get multiple recorded answer provided for a question or for an entire test.
+		* An audio recording list is necessary in order to display available recorded answers provided for either a question or an entire test.
 	* _User Stories_:
-		* Student provided multiple verbal answer for different section of a question and wants to review all recorded answer of a question.
+		* Student provided multiple verbal answers for different section of a question and wants to review all recorded answers for that question.
 1. F51.
 The secure browser may provide a means to retrieve an audio file from a filename.
 	* _Rationale_:
-		* Retriving audio file from filename provides an application with a capability to get selective recorded answer for a given test during review.
+		* When a list of recordings is available, this API allows the selection and retrieval of a specific recorded answer for review.
 	* _User Stories_:
-		* Student provided multiple verbal answer for different section of a question and wants to review particular recorded response.
+		* Student provided multiple verbal answers for different sections of a question and wants to review a particular recorded response.

 ### E. Standards Compliance Requirements
 1. F32.
 The secure browser shall be HTML5 compliant.
 	* _Rationale_:
-		* HTML5 compliant browser makes creating websites easier for various reasons like: semantics, ARIA, video and audio support, smarter storage, mobile support, etc.
+		* HTML5 compliance makes creating websites easier for a variety of reasons such as: semantics, ARIA support, video and audio support, smarter storage, mobile support, faithful content rendering, etc.
 	* _User Stories_:
-		* Student wants to access video/audio based question, without HTML5 support for video and audio tag, application has to rely on Flash Player and other third party media players to access audio and video.
+		* A student needing to access a video/audio-based question with a non-HTML5-compliant browser could not rely on standard HTML5 support for video and audio tags.
+Instead, the application would have to rely on Flash Player or other third party media players to access audio and video.
+That content may not be available in all formats and the student would not be presented with the appropriate material for the question.
 1. F34.
 The secure browser shall be CSS3 compliant.
 	* _Rationale_:
-		* CSS3 compliant browser makes creating websites easier for various reasons like: platform independent and cross browser compatible, attractive backgrounds, images and animations, etc.
+		* CSS3 compliance in a browser ensures that content is faithfully and properly rendered on all CSS3 compliant platforms.
 	* _User Stories_:
-		* Test delivery system wants to provide different themes for different state clients, with CSS3 it will be easy to change backgrounds and images as it is simple and independent, unlike CSS2 which came as one big package.
+		* The test delivery system provides custom themes for different state clients.
+With CSS3 it will be easy to change backgrounds and images as it is simple and independent, unlike CSS2 which came as one big package.

 ### F. Miscellaneous Requirements
 1. F35.
 The secure browser shall check for an appropriate Global Object for API use.
 	* _Rationale_:
-		* The Global object will represents the secure browser specific API object namespace, Keeping all security, Text-to-Speech, Audio, settings etc. API under Global Object will allow unification of API across different operating system in secure browser and reduce amount of code maintained in Test Delivery System to access different function of secure browser.
+		* The Global object will represents the secure browser specific API object namespace.
+Keeping all security, Text-to-Speech, audio, settings, and similar APIs under a global object encourages  unification of secure browser APIs across different operating system and reduces the amount of code maintained in Test Delivery Systems needed to access different functions of the secure browser.
 	* _User Stories_:
-		* Global object helps application to verify that browser is secure browser and not mock version of secure browser using user agent override.
+		* Having a unique global object increases application security by allowing the test delivery systems to verify that the browser is indeed an API-compatible secure browser.
+It helps reduce the possibility that a student might override security by spoofing its user agent string.
 2. F52.
 The Secure Browser shall support the Secure Browser Launch Protocol as defined in [2].

 ## References